gabrielkhh/aquariux-weather-app/README.md

 ## Getting Started

+> 🚨 First, make sure that you have obtained the necessary API keys and loaded them into an ``.env`` file.
+> Refer to ``.env.example`` for all required variables

-First, install all the dependencies:
+Next, install all the dependencies:

 ```bash
 pnpm install